-Since 2011, as a first step of these measures, a series of tariff increases and subsidy reductions (primarily applicable to industries and high-income consumers) were implemented.
-In February 2016, the Argentine government revised the tariff schedule for electricity and gas rates and eliminated the subsidies for these utilities, (except for tariffs for certain economically vulnerable sectors).
-As a result, energy costs throughout Argentina increased significantly, which could substantially and adversely affect the Argentine economy, as well as our business operations.
+As a first step of these measures, subsidies on energy tariffs were withdrawn to industries and high income consumers.
+Additionally, since 2011, a series of rate increases and the reduction of subsidies mainly among industries and high-income consumers were implemented.
+As a result, energy costs increased significantly, which could substantially and adversely affect the Argentine economy, as well as our business operations.